cake-build/website/input/docs/extending/modules/best-practices.md

 Order: 10
 Title: Best practices for writing modules
-Description: Best practices for writing modules
+Excerpt: Best practices for writing modules
 ---

 This page gives some best practices for writing Cake modules.